 Island hopping from Bohol to Cebu

 At some point we booked a flight out of Iloilo to go to Puerto Princesa on the 16th of December, so we planned to do some island hopping to get there.
 We took the ferry from Tagbilaran to CEBU and went on directly to Moalboal.
 A place that is famous for good diving.
 There we stayed at Sisters Inn, which funnily enough was again owned by a Dutch guy.
 We swear we didn’t know upfront!
 Our first two nights we spend at Sea Turtle House near White Beach, but it was too far away from everything.
 So we moved to Sisters Inn (read our review of Sisters Inn) in the Panagsama area.
 The owner and staff were really friendly and we enjoyed our stay there.
 We rented a motorbike and went to the nearby Kawasan waterfall, which was very busy with local tourists (makes sense on a Sunday) but with beautiful clear turquoise water.
+I wish we’d known there are many other waterfalls on Cebu as well, I’d have loved to see some more.
 We also did a few dives there with Cebu Dive Center.
 The dives were nice, especially the ones at Pescador island, but not spectacular.
 Diving wise we’re really getting spoiled.
 The beach at Panagsama wasn’t anything special, but good enough for one of us to entertain Jace while the other one went diving.

 Amazing diving at the Dauin Coast on Negros Oriental